RadiologyInfo - The radiology information resource for patients

 How should I prepare?

-You may be instructed not eat or drink for eight hours before your biopsy.
+Your doctor may tell you not to eat or drink for eight hours before your biopsy.
 However, you may take your routine medications with sips of water.
-If you are diabetic and take insulin, you should talk to your doctor as your usual insulin dose may need to be adjusted.
+If you are diabetic and take insulin, ask your doctor if you need to adjust your usual insulin dose.

-Prior to a needle biopsy, you should report to your doctor all medications that you are taking, including herbal supplements, and if you have any allergies, especially to anesthesia.
-Your physician may advise you to stop taking aspirin or a blood thinner three days before your procedure.
+Prior to a needle biopsy, tell your doctor about all the medications you take, including herbal supplements.
+List any allergies, especially to anesthesia.
+Your doctor may tell you to stop taking aspirin or a blood thinner for a time before your procedure.

-Also, inform your doctor about recent illnesses and other medical conditions.
+Also, tell your doctor about recent illnesses and other medical conditions.

-Women should always inform their physician if there is any possibility that they are pregnant.
-Some procedures using image-guidance are typically not performed during pregnancy because radiation can be harmful to the fetus.
-See the Safety Page for more information on pregnancy and x-rays.
+Women should always tell their doctor if there is any possibility that they are pregnant.
+Doctors do not perform some procedures that use image-guidance during pregnancy because radiation can be harmful to the fetus.
+See the Radiation Safety page for more information about pregnancy and x-rays.

-You may want to have a relative or friend accompany you and drive you home afterward.
-This is recommended if you have been sedated.
+You may want to have someone accompany you and drive you home afterward.
+This will be necessary if you receive sedation.

 What does the equipment look like?

-A biopsy needle is generally several inches long and the barrel is about as wide as a large paper clip.
+A biopsy needle is generally several inches long.
+The barrel is about as wide as a large paper clip.
 The needle is hollow so it can capture the tissue specimen.

 • A fine needle attached to a syringe, smaller than needles typically used to draw blood.